Protein

 Once formed, proteins only exist for a certain period and are then degraded and recycled by the cell's machinery through the process of protein turnover.
 A protein's lifespan is measured in terms of its half-life and covers a wide range.
 They can exist for minutes or years with an average lifespan of 1–2 days in mammalian cells.
 Abnormal or misfolded proteins are degraded more rapidly either due to being targeted for destruction or due to being unstable.

 Like other biological macromolecules such as polysaccharides and nucleic acids, proteins are essential parts of organisms and participate in virtually every process within cells.
 Many proteins are enzymes that catalyse biochemical reactions and are vital to metabolism.
-Proteins also have structural or mechanical functions, such as actin and myosin in muscle and the proteins in the cytoskeleton, which form a system of scaffolding that maintains cell shape.
+Some proteins have structural or mechanical functions, such as actin and myosin in muscle, and the cytoskeleton's scaffolding proteins that maintain cell shape.
 Other proteins are important in cell signaling, immune responses, cell adhesion, and the cell cycle.
 In animals, proteins are needed in the diet to provide the essential amino acids that cannot be synthesized.
 Digestion breaks the proteins down for metabolic use.

-Proteins may be purified from other cellular components using a variety of techniques such as ultracentrifugation, precipitation, electrophoresis, and chromatography; the advent of genetic engineering has made possible a number of methods to facilitate purification.
-Methods commonly used to study protein structure and function include immunohistochemistry, site-directed mutagenesis, X-ray crystallography, nuclear magnetic resonance and mass spectrometry.

 History and etymology

-Proteins were recognized as a distinct class of biological molecules in the eighteenth century by Antoine Fourcroy and others, distinguished by the molecules' ability to coagulate or flocculate under treatments with heat or acid.
-Noted examples at the time included albumin from egg whites, blood serum albumin, fibrin, and wheat gluten.
+Discovery and early studies

+Proteins have been studied and recognized since the 1700s by Antoine Fourcroy and others, who often collectively called them "albumins", or "albuminous materials" (Eiweisskörper, in German).
+Gluten, for example, was first separated from wheat in published research around 1747, and later determined to exist in many plants.
+In 1789, Antoine Fourcroy recognized three distinct varieties of animal proteins: albumin, fibrin, and gelatin.
+Vegetable (plant) proteins studied in the late 1700s and early 1800s included gluten, plant albumin, gliadin, and legumin.